dynatrace-oss/unguard/README.md

     kubectl port-forward service/vogelgrippe-proxy-service 8081:80
     ```

-7.  **(Optionally) Expose the application to the internet**
+6.  **(Optionally) Expose the application to the internet**

-    Make a file `ingress.yaml` where you specify an ingress to the frontend with your public hostname.
+    Use the [`k8s-manifests/extra/ingress.yaml`](./k8s-manifests/extra/ingress.yaml) as a template
+    and possibly change the `vogelgrippe.kube` hostname to match the hostname of your deployment before applying it.

     ```
-    apiVersion: networking.k8s.io/v1
-    kind: Ingress
-    metadata:
-      name: vogelgrippe-ingress
-    spec:
-      rules:
-        - host: put.your.external.hostname.here.com
-          http:
-            paths:
-              - path: /
-                pathType: Prefix
-                backend:
-                  service:
-                    name: vogelgrippe-frontend
-                    port:
-                      number: 80
+    kubectl apply -f k8s-manifests/extra/ingress.yaml
     ```

-    Apply it like so

-    ```
-    kubectl apply -f ingress.yaml
-    ```

-    Finally, you have to forward requests from your machine on port 80 to your minikube on port 80.
+    Finally, you have to forward incoming requests to your machine on port 80 to your minikube on port 80.
     One way to do this is with the help of `socat` that you can start in a background `tmux` sessions.
     Make sure that your local firewall also allows connections on port 80, if you have one.